- Obs. a living being; creature

-- a human being; person: now sometimes used in a patronizing or commiserating sense
+- a human being; person: archaic except when used in a patronizing or commiserating sense

 Origin of wightMiddle English wiht from OE, akin to German wicht, creature, Gothic waihts, thing from Indo-European base an unverified form wekti-, thing from source Old Church Slavonic vešt?, thing